 Product recalled in Canada

 In an email statement to CBC News, the company said it withdrew Physiomesh after it discovered the product was responsible for more failures and repair operations than other meshes on the market.

 Health Canada recalled the product later that month.

 Siskinds, a law firm from London, Ont., is applying to certify a class action lawsuit on behalf of Canadian patients who have had problems with Physiomesh.

 Similar lawsuits are already underway in the United States.

-"What happens is, we allege, is that it triggers major complications," said Jane McCartney, a lawyer with Siskinds.
+"What happens is, we allege, is that it triggers major complications," said Jill McCartney, a lawyer with Siskinds.
 "It moves, and then people have mesh that's either pulled apart or moved, and isn't doing the job it was put in to do."

 Range of complications possible